Deciding to work from home freelance – breaking away from the comfort and security of life as an employee – is a BIG thing.

 If you’ve never stuck to an exercise regime in your life, starting to work from home will NOT be the magic change that makes you do it.
 Similarly, while working from home, for me, means being able to eat healthier food from the kitchen than I would from an outlet in the city, for you it might mean snacking on chocolate all day.

-Another example is that I don’t tend to succumb to distractions like TV or household tasks.
+Another example is that I don’t tend to succumb to distractions like watching TV or pottering around the house – but plenty of people do.
 If you know, deep down, that you would, you should include this as a negative that could impact your success.

 What you’re looking to aim for is your own list of pros and cons.
-One which either inspires you to take your planning further, or one that shows you that perhaps freelancing isn’t for you.
+One which either inspires you to take your planning further, or one that shows you that perhaps a life where you work from home freelancing isn’t for you.

 How to Get Started

-If you’re still with me, I’ll assume you found enough positives to outweigh the negatives of home working?
+If you’re still with me, I’ll assume you found enough positives to outweigh the negatives?

 The next thing to do is to come up with an idea of what you want to do.
 Hopefully, that’s an easier exercise than deciding whether you’re ready to go freelance at all.